 I also chair the General Studies program.
 As the first in my immediate family to go to university, I see access to higher education as a matter of social justice.

 Previously, I served as assistant professor of Political Science and Geography at the University of Montana-Western.
 I actually love Winnipeg and Edmonton winters.
 Cubs, not White Sox.
 I will watch any hockey game so long as Chicago or Minnesota are playing.

 I am happy to share my teaching philosophy as part of a dialogue with anyone who asks, preferably over a hot tea or coffee.
 My favourite teaching moments happen the same way.

-As a generalist, I teach introductory courses in human, economic, and regional (BC, Canada, world) geography, as well as specialized courses at the third and fourth years in natural resources, regional geography, and tourism and outdoor recreation.
+As a generalist geographer, I teach introductory courses in human, economic, and Canadian geography, as well as specialized courses at the third and fourth years in natural resources, regional geography, and tourism and outdoor recreation.

 I semi-regularly teach undergraduate research courses, including honours and directed studies research projects in a diversity of human geography topical areas.
 These have included resource management, urban geography, tourism, and political and economic geographies.
 I am always interested in how and what students learn through their research, and can supervise projects in other subject areas as well.

 My current research focuses on community forestry in BC, with particular attention to the Mission Tree Farm (TFL #26).
 I am working in partnership with District of Mission Forestry to produce a book on the evolution of the TFL, its current challenges, and future planning directions and priorities.
 I have also worked with Kirsten McIlveen (Capilano University) on community forestry elsewhere in Burns Lake, BC.

 In addition, I do research in the structure of higher education, including articulation of curriculum between institutions.
 In summer 2018, I am overseeing the assessment of a block schedule pilot course slate at UFV.
 In addition, I am interested in the challenges of delivering higher education in partnership with non-academic institutions.